 Use 2 matching if you have two side tables.

 One of the best ways to add color and personality is through art.
 I have chosen several options below, but there are also countless, creative ways to make art for your home.
 My blog post, How to Create Large Art on the Skinny has several ideas that might be useful.

 It’s never too early to start a collection.
 Nashville artist Kayce Hughes always has fun and inspiring artwork.

 I love Katherine Stratton Miller’s work.
 She has a charming Otomi series available in a variety of colors and sizes.

 This Kate Roebuck print is available in a couple sizes through Artfully Walls.

 Photography is always a fun option.
 Etsy’s 527 Photo is a great source for prints.

 A fun more budget friendly option is this Block Party 33x33 framed print from Target.

 Both of my kids have desks in their room that they NEVER use.
 They have always insisted on doing their homework on their beds.
 They make good grades so I have given up that battle.
 However, I think a dressing table/desk in a girls room is a great place to use something antique or special.
 Builtins work really well too.

-If you do want to purchase a new one I like a parsons desk for the clean lines.
+If you do want to purchase a new one, here are a few desk/chair combinations.
 Consider adding a mirror or pin board.